 Darwin-worship was so strong and so contrary to any genuine search for truth

-no longer consider support of public television a
+that I can no longer consider support of public television a

-morally defensible practice
+morally defensible practice."

 So, basically, because PBS, on a show dedicated to science, chose to support the science and not the religious rhetoric, supporting public television is now immoral?
 You've got to be kidding me.